skypilot-org/skypilot/llm/gpt-2/README.md

 # Run GPT-2 in llm.c on any cloud with SkyPilot

-This is a reproducible package of llm.c's GPT-2 (124M) training by @karpathy (https://github.com/karpathy/llm.c/discussions/481)
+This is a reproducible package of llm.c's GPT-2 (124M) training by @karpathy (https://github.com/karpathy/llm.c/discussions/481).
 With SkyPilot, you can run GPT-2 (124M) training on any cloud.
+SkyPilot looks for the cheapest resources available on the clouds enabled for a user, launches and manages the whole data processing and training pipeline, leading to a close to ~\$20 target training cost as @karpathy mentioned in the discussion.

 ## Prerequisites